tweag/nickel/rfcs/008-public-api.md

 We should have a function for full evaluation, where the resulting expression will have no thunks.
 We should have a function (but maybe not in the initial version) for evaluation to WHNF.
-We should have a function for typechecking input without evaluating it. *Maybe* we should have functions for more specialized kinds of evaluation.
+We should have a function for typechecking input without evaluating it.

+### Possible extensions

+There are some uses for evaluation modes in between WHNF and full evaluation (like `eval_record_spine`).
+These evaluation modes aren't strictly needed in the API because they can be built on top of evaluation to WHNF.
+But maybe it's worth providing access anyway.